Pet Sematary Two: Reception

-Rotten Tomatoes, a review aggregator, reports that 21% of 24 critics gave the film a positive review and the average rating is 3.70/10.
+Rotten Tomatoes, a review aggregator, reports that 20% of 25 critics gave the film a positive review.
 The site's consensus reads: "Not realizing that it had no unfinished business, Pet Sematary rises from the grave once more to beat an undead corpse."
 On Metacritic, the film has a weighted average score of 35 out of 100 based on 11 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Stephen Holden of The New York Times wrote that the film "is much better at special effects than at creating characters or telling a coherent story".
 Kevin Thomas of the Los Angeles Times wrote, "Not nearly as scary as the 1989 original, it nonetheless expresses and attempts to resolve in bold mythological terms the anxieties of being 13."
 Variety wrote, "Pet Sematary Two is about 50% better than its predecessor, which is to say it's not very good at all."
 Richard Harrington of The Washington Post likened it to "an elongated Tales from the Crypt" episode and criticized the script as a rehash of the original.
 Jay Carr of The Boston Globe called it "better entertainment than the first Pet Sematary" but more of a remake than a sequel.
 Patrick Naugle of DVD Verdict wrote, "Everything about Pet Sematary Two stinks like the dead."

-Accolade
+Dave Kehr of the Chicago Tribune wrote, "Here is the proof, if any were needed, that a woman can make a movie just as violent, stupid and venal as any man...
+Although Pet Sematary II appears to have been seriously intended, the audience immediately transforms it into a comedy, roaring with delight over every grisly incident and clumsy line."

+In a positive review, Rene Rodriguez of The Miami Herald writes, "There are scenes in this movie that are so crisply edited, so skillfully shot, and so ... so out there, you'll have to fight off the urge to applaud."
+Rodriguez in particular praised Lambert's direction, noting that halfway through the movie she "begins to indulge in small, wonderfully twisted scenes that are as creepy and unnerving as any horror film in recent memory" and that the film is "gleefully played out with an intelligent sense of wicked humor."
+Betsy Pickle of the Knoxville News Sentinel wrote that the film "takes all the bad-movie elements of the original and twists them into thrills, chills and fun" and that Outten's screenplay "sorts through real emotions yet doesn't shortchange the action."
+Pickle also notes Lambert "uses her experience as a video director to pace the film deftly" and that "she makes good use of music."

+Accolades

 Clancy Brown was nominated for Best Supporting Actor at the 1993 Fangoria Chainsaw Awards for his portrayal of Gus Gilbert, but lost to Anthony Hopkins for his performance in Bram Stoker's Dracula.